Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

-Dijet production in transversely polarized proton-proton collisions offers a means to directly probe the underlying spin-dependent partonic $\vec k_T$ that characterizes the Sivers effect, via the opening-angle kinematic tilt that reverses under spin-flip of the proton beam~\cite{zetadef}.
-Formally, the average $\kt$ one extracts, samples $f^{\perp(1)q}_{1T}(x)$, the first tranverse moment of the Sivers function~\cite{Boer:2015vso}, over the kinematic $x$-range of the measurement.
-The results can be related to calculation through detailed theoretical evaluation of dijet production.
-The dijet channel in $pp$ collisions avoids spin-correlated fragmentation contributions, and at STAR investigates a higher $Q^2$ scale ($\gtrsim$ 160 $\mathrm{GeV}^2$).
-While it involves contributions from gauge links associated with color in both the initial (as in Drell-Yan) and final (as in SIDIS) states~\cite{doi:10.1063/1.2750844}, these measurements may serve to constrain uncertainties associated with the overall process dynamics.
+Dijet production TSSAs in transversely polarized proton-proton collisions are directly sensitive to the Sivers functions of the participating partons and can be experimentally studied via the dijet opening-angle kinematic tilt (from back-to-back) that reverses under spin-flip of the proton beam~\cite{zetadef}.
+Use of the dijet channel avoids spin-correlated fragmentation contributions along with suppression of some potential background effects, and at STAR probes a significantly higher $Q^2$ scale ($\gtrsim$ 160 $\mathrm{GeV}^2$) than previous Sivers effect studies.
+While the resulting asymmetries involve gauge link contributions associated with color flow to both the initial (as in Drell-Yan) and final (as in SIDIS) states~\cite{doi:10.1063/1.2750844}, when compared with theory, these measurements can help probe and elucidate novel aspects of the QCD dynamics.
+An additional significant feature is that dijet asymmetry measurements offer a means to directly explore the underlying spin-dependent partonic $\vec k_T$ that characterizes the Sivers effect, offering the potential for new insights regarding this important transverse momentum component.

-An early analysis from STAR at the Relativistic Heavy Ion Collider (RHIC) found Sivers asymmetries consistent with zero in dijet production, mainly due to the cancellation between the $u$ and $d$ quarks, as well as limited statistics~\cite{2006dijet}.
-Deciphering any back-to-back dijet results in a theoretical framework faces challenges from TMD factorization breaking~\cite{PhysRevD.72.034030,PhysRevD.81.094006} and resummation of large logarithmic terms.
-New Sivers dijet measurements may enable better insights and there are recent theoretical approaches spurred by such interest~\cite{PhysRevD.102.114012,2021JHEP...02..066K}.
-We revisit the Sivers dijet measurement at STAR with a jet-charge tagging method to separate the $u$ and $d$ contributions, together with significantly improved statistics from a larger data set.
+An early analysis~\cite{2006dijet} with limited statistics from STAR at the Relativistic Heavy Ion Collider (RHIC) found Sivers asymmetries consistent with zero in dijet production, mainly due to the cancellation between opposite-sign $u$ and $d$ quark contributions, and as suggested by then-current calculations~\cite{PhysRevD.75.074019}.
+However, deciphering results from back-to-back dijets in a theoretical framework faces nontrivial issues from TMD factorization breaking~\cite{PhysRevD.72.034030,PhysRevD.75.114014, PhysRevD.81.094006}, largely due to their two-scale (jet vs. dijet momentum balance) nature.
+Among the challenges are resummation of large logarithmic terms as well as the spin-dependent treatment of global soft functions.
+New Sivers dijet measurements may enable additional insights and there are recent theoretical approaches spurred by such interest~\cite{PhysRevD.102.114012,2021JHEP...02..066K}.
+We revisit the Sivers dijet measurement at STAR with a novel jet-charge tagging method applied here to help separate the $u$ and $d$ contributions, together with significantly improved statistics from a larger data set.
 Increased precision arises from inclusion of charged particle tracking in jet reconstruction.